What is reticulohistiocytosis?

 - Lesions may occur in isolation or in clusters or crops with a cobblestone appearance

-- They most commonly occur on the upper half of the body, especially the face, ears, mucosal surfaces (lips, tongue, gums, nostrils, throat, eyelids), hands and forearms
+- The papules and nodules most commonly occur on the upper half of the body, especially the face, ears, mucosal surfaces (lips, tongue, gums, nostrils, throat, eyelids), hands and forearms

 - Skin lesions may cause destruction of cartilage around the ears and nose resulting in a disfigured appearance